aulolua/proxy-wrapper/README.md

 # Proxy Wrapper

 Proxy Wrapper is a Node.js module developed by aulolua that provides a convenient way to interact with the Cloudflare Warp proxy server.
-It allows you to manage the proxy settings, check the IP address, and perform other related operations.
+It allows you to manage the proxy settings, check the IP address, and retrieve the best proxies with the lowest latencies.

 ## Prerequisites